vsch/flexmark-java/flexmark-docx-converter/src/main/resources/empty.md

               * Bullet Level 8
                 * Bullet Level 9

-Numbered List (default numbered list style)
+Numbered List (Given by numbering list style `NumberedList` or default numbering list style if one is not given)

 1. Numbered Level 1
    1. Numbered Level 2